gorango/flowcraft/docs/guide/best-practices/debugging.md

 - **Forgetting `await flow.run()`**: Since workflows are asynchronous, forgetting to `await` the top-level `run()` call will cause your script to exit before the workflow can complete.
 - **Context Key Collisions**: In large, composed flows, different sub-flows might accidentally write to the same context key, overwriting each other's data.
 Using descriptive, unique `ContextKey`s helps prevent this.
 - **Infinite Loops**: If you create a cycle in your graph, make sure your "decider" node has a reliable exit condition.
-Use the logger to trace the loop and see if the context state is changing as expected on each iteration.
+Use a logging middleware to trace the loop and see if the context state is changing as expected on each iteration.
 - **Mutating Objects in Context**: If you place a mutable object (like `{}`, `[]`) in the context, any node can modify it.
 This can lead to unexpected behavior if one node changes an object that a later node relies on.
 It's often safer for nodes to create new objects/arrays rather than modifying existing ones in place.